Menu

 10. Players who are uncomfortable playing with certain players should not attend a Paddle Box Play event.

-2. Both forms of play are good preparation for tournament play.
+2. These forms of play are good preparation for tournament play.

-3. Ladders and shootouts use different manual methods or computer programs, as selected by the captains, to track and assess performance.
+3. Leagues and shootouts may use different manual methods or computer programs, as selected by the captains, to track and assess performance.
+For example, in 2024, the 4.0 league used Pickleball Brackets for registration and game scoring/performance tracking, and both the 3.0 and 3.5 shootouts used our Wild Apricot system for registration and DUPR for game scoring/performance tracking.

 Round Robin